steakknife/rtype/README.md

 ## Requirements
 - Ruby >= 2.1
 - MRI
-  - If C native extension is used, otherwise it is not required
+  - If C native extension is used. otherwise it is not required
-- JRuby
+- JRuby (JRuby 9000+)
-  - If Java extension is used, otherwise it is not required
+  - If Java extension is used. otherwise it is not required

 ## Features
 - Provides type checking for arguments and return